 D. Drama School Showcase

-Without a doubt the easiest way to get an agent is at a drama school showcase.
-If you are serious about an acting career you should consider auditioning to a drama school.
-The better the drama school, the better opportunities for agents you will have at the end.
+Without a doubt, the easiest way to get an agent is at a drama school showcase.
+If you are serious about an acting career you should consider auditioning for a drama school.
+The better the drama school, the better opportunities for agents you will have at the end—most have existing relationships with the schools to nab fresh talent early.
 Best drama schools in the world.

 A few things to remember at a drama school showcase: